Menu

 You can also access the SEN referral process, which can be initiated by any member of school staff, parents, or even the child themselves.
 Referrals are first reviewed by your child’s class teacher and then monitored by the SENDCo.

-Our SEND Governor, Katie Collins‑Hardman, works closely with school leaders to monitor SEND provision, inclusion, and the impact of support across the school.
+Our SEND Governor, Katie Collinsโ€‘Hardman, works closely with school leaders to monitor SEND provision, inclusion, the impact of support across the school, the SEND information report and the development of the SEND policy .
 This strong partnership with the SENDCo ensures that inclusive practice remains a central priority, acting as a golden thread that underpins all aspects of school outcomes, improvement, and pupil progress.

 If you remain concerned after speaking with your child’s class teacher and the SENCo, please contact the Headteacher through the school office.
 You can also find our Complaints Policy on the school policies page.